fallen-icarus/cardano-loans/README.md

 - The different versions may not know about each others' beacons.
 How would proper minting/burning of the beacons be enforced?

-This feature still requires R&D.
+These questions are currently unanswered which is why this feature still requires R&D.

 ## Conclusion

-The Cardano-Loans protocol is a rethinking how the DeFi economy of Cardano could evolve.
+The Cardano-Loans protocol is a rethinking of how Cardano's DeFi economy could evolve.
 It forgoes reliance on global/external token prices in favor of incentivizing the creation of a CSL-native p2p credit-debt market.
 It is censorship-resistant, scalable, and straightforward in its design.
-Wallets and other frontends can integrate the protocol into their UI, and even provide all necessary API query services.
+Wallets and other frontends can easily integrate the protocol into their UI, and even provide all necessary API query services.
 Endogenous price and rate discovery empowers users to create their own economy, one that is decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.